RoskiDeluge/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that allows developers to modularize their code into components for more efficient development.
+In large complex applications that manage lots of data, it's more efficient for data to change when a user performs an event on a specific component.
+React was built to allow this behavior.

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to think in small, bite sized pieces of code (i.e. Components) that can hold state and manage effects in ordert to assemble larger applications.

 - [ ] Describe state.

+State is any data requested via an API GET request.

 - [ ] Describe props.

+Props look like HTML attributes within JSX and are used to pass properties from parent to child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+"A side effect is anything that affects something outside of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects."

+One of the ways to sync effects in a React component is by using the effect hook (i.e. useEffect()) inside its scope.
+The effect hook then has access to state, props and local variables.

 ## Project Set Up